We planned this as our first stop for two reasons, firstly

 The beauty of motorhoming is if you do not like somewhere, you are like snail and you just pack up, with your house on your back and move on.

-which is situated outside of Fredericia in Eastern Jutland on the Vejle Fjord.
+Our next stop was another ACSI site, My Camp at Trelde Naes, which is situated outside of Fredericia in Eastern Jutland on the Vejle Fjord.

 It is located on the Fjord and you step outside of the site and take a magnificent walk along the coast.
 We chose to drop down onto the beach and though a slightly more difficult walk it was rewarded with unspoilt views.

-You eventually turn into woodland, overlooking the sea and we were rewarded with a magnificent view of a female eider and the irridescent beech leaves as they had freshly emerged from their winter sleep.
+You eventually turn into woodland, overlooking the sea and we were rewarded with a magnificent view of a female eider and the iridescent beech leaves as they had freshly emerged from their winter sleep.

 The biggest bonus was my spot of a Wryneck, the last time I saw one of these was 20 years ago.